QED-it/zkinterface/rust/src/GET_STARTED.md

 ### Basic API

-All information to be transmitted between systems is in data structures formally specified by the Flatbuffers schema.
+All information to be transmitted between systems is in data structures formally specified by the FlatBuffers schema.
 The simplest Rust API available is a straight one-to-one mapping of these structures.
 In essence:

     pub struct GateSystemOwned {
         pub gates: Vec<GateOwned>,